Martinc94/CountdownNumbersGame/README.md

 I have left some of the individual method in the bottom of the script if users wish to see what the individual methods return.

+Every step of how the problem was solved is commented throughout the script.

 Once I had gained an unstanding of Racket and had wrote on paper in small steps what I had to do I was able to understand the problem better.

 ### Possible Improvements